 These documents have been publicly released through state and federal investigations, settlement agreements, and other proceedings, including a lawsuit filed by The Washington Post and the Charleston Gazette.
 The documents include emails, memos, presentations, sales reports, budgets, audit reports, Drug Enforcement Administration briefings, meeting agendas and minutes, expert witness reports, and depositions of drug company executives.
 The archive serves as a living repository of information that can be used to learn from the opioid epidemic so as to improve and safeguard public policy and public health, and to ensure that the opioid-related harms that have taken place never occur again.

-Our ultimate goal is to consolidate all opioid litigation documents – and potentially additional information from sources such as the U.S. Food and Drug Administration, professional societies, and individuals and family members directly impacted by the epidemic - into a universally accessible and easy-to-use digital archive for the benefit of individuals and communities affected by the opioid crisis, researchers, journalists, policymakers and other stakeholders.
+Our ultimate goal is to consolidate all opioid litigation documents – and potentially additional information from sources such as the U.S. Food and Drug Administration, professional societies, and individuals and family members directly impacted by the epidemic - into a universally accessible and easy-to-use digital archive for the benefit of individuals and communities, researchers, journalists, policymakers and other stakeholders affected by the opioid crisis.
 This resource provides immediate access to currently available documents and other information under the umbrella of the UCSF Industry Documents Library.